pingswept/me30-website/content/logistics/projects.md

 It is a good plan to work hard on this project at the beginning, until you have some idea what stuff you might need, then build/buy/borrow what you need, then put it all together.
 (Then realize that despite your best efforts, not everything works the first time; scramble to recover.)

+## Project #2.5: Build something to couple a winch to a motor shaft

+This mini-project is to build an attachment to a motor shaft - torque contest

 ## Project #2: Build an H-bridge motor controller

 The second project is to build a motor controller with the following characteristics: